Physical Preparation for Team Sports

 The Kanban Boards

-Utilizing these group can make management easier, but if you don’t make it more “transparent” and visually indicated, it might be really hard to follow, especially with the frequent movements of the players from group to group.
-It is up to you to make this aware for the players or not, although I prefer high level of transparency and to include the athletes in some decision making, or at least make them aware of the current situation.
+Utilizing these groups can make management easier, but if you don’t make it more “transparent” and visually indicated, it might be really hard to follow, especially with the frequent movements of the players from group to group.
+It is up to you to make this aware for the players or not, although I prefer a high level of transparency and to include the athletes in some decision-making, or at least make them aware of the current situation.

 So how can this be done?
 The Japanese industry have been using visual radiators called…